-Illinois must operate three PM{10} monitors to satisfy MSA requirements.
+Illinois operates three PM{10} monitors to aid in satisfying MSA requirements.
 One PM{10} monitor must also be operated for NCore purposes.
 Additionally, Illinois operates one $PM{10-2.5}$ (PM coarse) monitor at the Northbrook location to fulfill NCore requirements.
 The National Park Service operates one PM{10} monitor at the Bondville NCore location.
-In 2023, Illinois EPA operated a total of four PM{10} monitoring sites.
-In 2024, Illinois EPA will continue to operate four PM{10} monitoring sites and one $PM{10-2.5}$ monitoring site.
+In 2024, Illinois EPA is operating a total of four PM{10} monitoring sites.
+In 2025, Illinois EPA or a combination of Illinois EPA and Cook County Department of Environment and Sustainability (CCDES) will continue to operate four PM{10} monitoring sites and one $PM{10-2.5}$ monitoring site.
 As discussed in the $PM{2.5}$ section, due to funding provided by USEPA, filter or tape-based PM{10} monitors may be replaced with continuous FEM T640x monitors.
-The location of T640x monitors would include: Chicago - George Washington High School, Lyons Township, and Granite City - 23^{rd} & Madison.
+As of 2024 the locations at Lyons Township (McCook) and Granite City -23^{rd} & Madison are operating T640x monitors.
+There are plans for a T640x monitor at George Washington High School to be operated by CCDES.